ethantkoenig/lotsoffiles2/content/other/hand.md

 ## Translation Suggestions ##

 * These expressions and other figures of speech could be translated using other figurative expressions that have the same meaning.
 Or the meaning could be translated using direct, literal language (see examples above).
-* The expression, "handed him the scroll" could also be translated as "gave him the scroll" or "put the scroll in his hand."
+* The expression "handed him the scroll" could also be translated as "gave him the scroll" or "put the scroll in his hand."
 It was not given to him permanently, but just for the purpose of using it at that time.
 * When "hand" refers to the person, such as in "the hand of God did this," it could be translated as "God did this."
 * An expression such as "delivered them into the hands of their enemies" or "handed them over to their enemies," could be translated as, "allowed their enemies to conquer them" or "caused them to be captured by their enemies" or "empowered their enemies to gain control over them."
-* To "die by the hand of" could be translated as, "be killed by."
+* To "die by the hand of" could be translated as "be killed by."
 * The expression "on the right hand of" could be translated as "on the right side of."
 * In regard to Jesus being "seated at the right hand of God," if this does not communicate in the language that it refers to a position of high honor and equal authority, a different expression with that meaning could be used.
 Or a short explanation could be added: "on the right side of God, in the position of highest authority."